flower-spring/springlobby0.268-alternative/README.md

 &nbsp;
 ***

-## Problems present in 0.268 and still exist with 0.268-alternative :
+# Problems present in 0.268 and still exist with 0.268-alternative :<a id="Level_2_summary"></a>

 - After the map is changed from selectmap window the map name visible in battleroom tab is not changed.
 - Country flags are not displayed when mouse is over a player name (unsure if this situation is generalized or it's just for me).
+- Maps are not sorted correctly after you selected one item.
+It's needed to click on sign "<" or ">".
 - Parameters are displayed two times instead only one, in select map window.

 | Parameters displayed two times in select map window. | ![parameters_in_double_selectmap_window](images_for_readme/parameters_in_double_selectmap_window.png) |
 | ---------------------------------------------------- | ------------------------------------------------------------ |
 |                                                      |                                                              |
-- Maps are not sorted correctly after you selected one item.
-It's needed to click on sign "<" or ">".

 &nbsp;
 &nbsp;

-## Features to consider:
+# Features to consider:<a id="Level_3_summary"></a>
-- Auto launch a replay if double click on a line of the replays list (it is when you are in replays tab).
+- Auto launch a replay if double click on a line of the replays list (it is when you are in replays tab): could be less complicated than having to click on the button watch.
 - Display geos positions on the map

 | Actually geos positions are not displayed on map | ![feature_request_show_geospots_on_map](images_for_readme/feature_request_show_geospots_on_map.png) |